We’re leading an all-out national mobilization to defeat the climate crisis.

 Even his own party is starting to panic—not because they’ve suddenly embraced clean energy, but because Trump’s sabotage is threatening their states’ power supply and economic stability.
 Trump promised to bring down energy costs.
 Instead, he’s picking fights that even his own party says are undermining the very infrastructure needed to power our economy.

-About The Contributors To This Blog
+About the Contributors to This Blog

 Writer - Seth Nelson

-Seth Nelson is the deputy communications director for Evergreen.
+Seth Nelson is the communications director for Evergreen.
 Previously, he was a vice president at Frontwood Strategies, where he helped advocates fight back against attacks on reproductive rights, push for more affordable housing, and take action on climate change.

 Editor - Medhini Kumar